 “How about a dance,” he suggested, trying to sound as casual and confident as possible.

-“Why not,” she agreed, as she smiled triumphantly towards a group of Blackrock girls who sized him up from a distance.
+“Why not,” she agreed, smiling over towards a group of Blackrock girls who were sizing him up from a distance.

 “So you managed to get in,” he confirmed as he put his arm around her shoulder and led her onto the dance floor.

 “Yeah, I finally managed it,” she admitted humbly.
 “My Irish wasn’t good enough the first time so I repeated the Leaving and got in this September.
 I must have spent too much time in Carraroe speaking English with Jackeens instead of working on my Irish,” she accused.

 She searched his face for a reaction and the look in her eyes brought him back to the shadows after the ceili